codenamehaylz/portfolio/README.md

 ## Description
 This is my Web Development portfolio, which displays the projects that I have completed, as well as a short introduction to myself and my contact information.

-The purpose of the portfolio is to demonstarte my skills to potential employers or clients, and provide a template which I can build upon as I complete more projects and gain more programming knowledge.
+The purpose of the portfolio is to demonstrate my skills to potential employers or clients, and provide a template which I can build upon as I complete more projects and gain more programming knowledge.

 The page is built using HTML and CSS only, including the use of flexbox and grids.
 In the future I plan to add Javascript and more advanced CSS.